jacksleight/coast/README.md

 JS is a web application framework for PHP 5.5+.
 Parts of the API are inspired by the node.js Connect and Express frameworks, however it is not a direct clone.

+If you have any questions please fee free to contact me by email (jacksleight at gmail dot com) or Twitter (@jacksleight).
+Feedback, bug reports and contributions are very welcome.

 **The library and documentation are sill a work in progress, the API may change, particularly the undocumented parts.**

 ## Hello World